Israel to launch fifth Covid vaccination campaign this week - I24NEWS

-The fifth vaccination campaign is expected to start in Israel this week with the priority given to citizens aged 65 or older and other at risk groups, including pregnant women, health workers and teachers.
+Israel's fifth vaccination campaign against Covid-19 is expected to start this week with the priority given to citizens aged 65 or older and other at risk groups, including pregnant women, health workers and teachers.

 The second priority will be given to the rest of the population.
 Anyone above the age of 12 and at least three months from a previous shot or Covid illness are eligible.